blog posts

 What is Linux?
 Its features, advantages and disadvantages

-Linux operating system is one of the most powerful operating systems on the market.
-It is completely open source and is very popular among programmers.
+Linux is one of the most powerful operating systems on the market.
+It is completely open-source and very popular among programmers.

 The Linux operating system was developed in 1971 by the American Telephone and Telegraph Company.
-At first, this operating system was very expensive and for this reason it was not very popular.
-Later all versions of this operating system were provided to users for free and completely open source.
+At first, it was very expensive, and for this reason, it was not very popular.
+Later, all versions of this operating system were provided to users for free and were completely open source.

 Since 1990, Linux has been present in most areas dealing with technology and computers.
-It may be interesting to know that Linux is even present in thermostats.
-In the technology used in some cars and in some refrigerators and TVs.
+It may be interesting to know that Linux is even present in thermostats, the technology used in some cars, and some refrigerators and TVs.

 Linux is more of a secure, reliable, and hassle-free operating system for users than a platform used in these devices.